phospho-app/phospho/examples/streamlit-santa-agent/README.md

 ## Deploy on Streamlit Community Cloud

-The easiest way to deploy this chatbot is on Streamlit Community Cloud
+The easiest way to deploy the chatbot on internet is with Streamlit Community Cloud.

+### Setup Streamlit

 Fork the [phospho repository](https://github.com/phospho-app/phospho) while connected to your github account.